 - Onset of an illness or disability which is affecting the finances of the payor

-- Losing a family owned business
+- Losing a family-owned business

 - Other substantial financial loss

 Each child support modification hearing will be determined on a case by case basis.
-If you have undergone a life altering change since signing a child support agreement, you may be eligible to have the terms adjusted in accordance with your new financial situation.
+If you have undergone a life-altering change since signing a child support agreement, you may be eligible to have the terms adjusted in accordance with your new financial situation.
 Our Westfield legal team will then petition the local court system to have your case reviewed.
 This will begin the child support process anew, with a judge ruling on the fairness of your existing agreement based on the current circumstances.

 Contact a Linden Child Support Modification Attorney Today

 Edward S. Cooper, Esq. understands that although parents have the best intentions when signing a child support agreement, situations can change quickly and without warning.
 For child support payors who find themselves unable to make required payments, Attorney Cooper may be able to successfully navigate a child support modification as he has done for clients in New Jersey towns including Plainfield, Union, Westfield, Linden, Scotch Plains, and the greater Union County region.
-Lean on the experience he has cultivated through securing successful child support modifications for clients who have undergone major changes in circumstance.
+Lean on the experience he has cultivated through securing successful child support modifications for clients who have undergone major changes in circumstances.

-Contact our firm online or through our Linden offices by calling (908) 481-4625 today for a free and confidential consultation with a member of our legal team regarding your child support dispute, modification, or any other family law legal concerns.
+Contact our firm online or through our Linden offices by calling (908) 481-4625 today for a confidential consultation with a member of our legal team regarding your child support dispute, modification, or any other family law legal concerns.